Prudensy/Unicorn-Project/README.md

 Introduction:

 This project integrates knowledge from SQL, Spreadsheets, and Tableau units, encompassing four main areas:
-Data Exploration with SQL
+Data Exploration with SQL,
-Data Cleaning and Analysis using Spreadsheets
+Data Cleaning and Analysis using Spreadsheets,
-Insight Generation with Tableau
+Insight Generation with Tableau,
-Executive Summary and Presentation Preparation
+Executive Summary and Presentation Preparation.

 Project Background: